Radiotherapy is the use of high-energy rays (usually x-rays) to treat cancer.

 I don't think there's anything really that people can say, you've just got to stick with it, put up with it for a couple of times and you just get used to it.
 It doesn't hurt it, it is fine... it isn't as bad as like what you think, you've just got to put up with it anyway.

-Radiotherapy is usually given as short session every day from Monday-Friday, with a rest at the weekend.
-Each treatment is called a fraction and only takes about 10-15 minutes.
+You usually have radiotherapy as a short session every day from Monday-Friday, with a rest at the weekend.
+Each treatment is called a fraction and takes about 10 to 15 minutes.
+More complicated treatments can take up to one hour each day.

-You can usually have radiotherapy as an outpatient, but you can also have it when you’re in hospital for other treatment or having tests.
+You usually have radiotherapy as an outpatient.
+You can also have it when you’re in hospital for other treatment or having tests.
 How long your course of radiotherapy lasts depends on the type of cancer you have and your situation.
 Your cancer doctor, radiographer or specialist nurse will tell you more about this.

 Radiotherapy is carefully planned to make sure it’s given to the exact area and causes as little damage as possible to healthy tissue.
 Your cancer doctor will plan your treatment, and this may take a few visits to the radiotherapy department.
 On your first visit you’ll have a CT scan or lie under a machine called a simulator, which takes x-rays of the area that’s going to be treated.
-You do have to lie very still during planning and it can take a little while, which is sometimes a bit uncomfortable.
-But it’s very important that treatment planning is as exact as possible.
+You do have to lie very still during planning and it can take a little while, which is sometimes a bit uncomfortable and boring.
+It is very important that treatment planning is as exact as possible.

-Sometimes a mould (shell) is made of the part of the body being treated, such as an arm or leg.
-This is to help keep you still during treatment.
+If you are having radiotherapy to your head or neck (or occasionally other parts), you will have a mask (also called a mould or shell) made.
+This mask goes over you and clips onto the bed.
+It helps to keep the part of you being treated still during treatment.
 If you’re having radiotherapy to your head or neck, you’ll usually have a mould that’s made of clear plastic.
 This needs to be made before planning starts.
+The mask takes about 10 minutes to make.
+It is plastic with holes in it so that you can breathe and see out.
+You will wear your mask for all planning and treatment sessions.
 Your radiographer or nurse will explain all this to you so that you know what to expect.

-At the beginning of each session of radiotherapy, the radiographer will position you carefully on the couch and make sure you’re comfortable.
-During treatment you’ll be alone in the room, but you can talk to the radiographer, who watches you from the next room.
+At the beginning of each session of radiotherapy, the radiographer will position you carefully on the bed and make sure you’re comfortable.
+During treatment you’ll be alone in the room, but you can talk to the radiographer via the intercom.
+They will be watching from the next room.
 It isn’t painful, but you have to lie still for a few minutes during the treatment.
+You can usually bring music to play if you want.

 Specialised types of external radiotherapyBack to top